nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 **:information_source: Notes about color coding patients:**<br>

- * When a patient is tagged with a color tag, the background of the patient will be styled to show that color.
+ * When your patient is tagged with a color tag, the background of the patient will be styled to show that color.
 The color tags can be used for a variety of purposes.
- * For example, a doctor may color code patients at risk of terminal diseases as <span style="color:red;font-weight:bold">red</span>, for easier reference.
+ * For example, you may color code patients at risk of terminal diseases as <span style="color:red;font-weight:bold">red</span>, for easier reference.

 ![example of color coded patient](images/Ui.png)